8666/arduino-mqtt-geiger-counter/README.md

 **Calibration**

-TBD

 The geiger coutner kit should be calibrated.
 There is a potentiometer that should be ajdusted with a small screwdriver.
 You will need a multimeter to measure the volage on the test point.

 Different tubes need different voltage but there is a good chance that the adjustment is already done in factory.
-Calibration is done without the tube.
+Calibration is done WITHOUT the tube.

 1. Trim R100 potentiometer to approximately 50 ohm when kit power is off.
 2. Short J4 with a jumper.
 This will expose the high voltage on J2 point